-Heterogeneous databases have different data types.
-When Data Transmission Service (DTS) migrates data between heterogeneous databases, DTS converts the data types of the source database to those of the destination database during schema migration.
-This topic lists the data type mappings for you to evaluate the impact of data migration on your business.
+Different types of databases, known as heterogeneous databases, support different data types.
+When Data Transmission Service (DTS) migrates data between heterogeneous databases, it maps data types during the schema migration phase.
+This process converts data types from the source database to data types supported by the destination database.
+This topic lists the detailed data type mappings.
+You can use these mappings to check and assess the impact of data migration on your services.

 Overview